EVNII/CSPB-3308-Team-3-Project/README.md

 ### Development method: scrum, kanban, waterfall: with specifics!

-Waterfall: list out specific requirements wanted at start.
-We will distribute different parts of the project for different members.
-Then we will have weekly updates checking up on progress.
-Lastly once all features are done, then we can combine them into a final version.

 Scrum: Define epics, create user stories, prioritize work, assign work to pairs, demo work, accept stories, iterate.
+We will try to first break each feature down to a list of smaller features.
+Then we can distribute these out and have meetings about any blocks, progress, etc. Once smaller features are done, we can combine these to finish the sprint and have a working feature of the final project.
+At the end, then we can combine all working prototypes to have a finished project.

 ### Project Tracking Software link (Trello is most common):
 https://trello.com/w/thelightningboltscspb3308group3